 But you’ve got to keep yourself active because you’ll still want to benefit from that essential content and conversation, where you can build relationships and attract new business.
 So how can you keep making the most of social media marketing without interrupting your workflow?

 You’re a smart cookie.
 You’ll know that social media marketing can’t be entirely automated.
 It just doesn’t work that way.
-You can’t engage with people if you’re not actively checking your social accounts and instead leaving it all up to the robots.
-Humans want to chat to humans, after all.
+You can’t engage with people if you’re not actively checking your social accounts and, instead, are leaving it all up to the robots.
+Humans want to chat with humans, after all.

 So when reading through the following tips, remember that this guide is about understanding what you can automate to free up more time and where you’ll need to step in and supplement that automation.

 Bottom line, we’re teaching you how to automate so you’ll use your time wisely, allowing you to only focus on what’s necessary with your social media marketing.

 There’s no point in developing a social media automation strategy if you don’t review what you’re doing online and whether you’re reaching the right audience.
 You don’t want to be wasting your time, using the wrong channels, do you?

 It might be that you’ve never even considered your audience – hey, running a business requires a lot of hard work and energy, so don’t beat yourself up if you’ve not yet had chance to address this important aspect of your marketing.

 So, before anything else – consider your audience.
 Where are they active?
 Which social media platforms do they like to use?
 Identify where you need to be active and go from there.
 This is strategic work, so consider taking a social media course before you start, like this one from London College of Communication, so that you can approach this systematically.

 Next up, you’ll have to figure out which tools you’ll use to help with your automation strategy.
 There are plenty of solutions out there.
 It’s just finding the right ones for your own business.
 From our personal experience, having tried lots of different options over the years, our current setup is as follows (and we can highly recommend it):